Cambridge Heath: History

 Cambridge Heath was a small village within the ancient parish of Bethnal Green, and was mostly agricultural up until dwellings began to sprout in the mid-18th century, when the trustees of Parmiters purchased a part of the west side of Cambridge Road, on either side of Hackney Road.
 Several cottages had been built in the settlement.
 More sustained activity began in 1786, when six more houses were built.
 By 1800, Cambridge Place formed the north-western boundary of the area.

 The Bethnal Green gasworks in Cambridge Heath, named after the then-Metropolitan Borough of Bethnal Green were built in 1866 and 1889 by designer, John Clark.
 Prior to the 1960s the sites were used to manufacture and store town gas made from coal.
 Following the discovery of natural gas in the North Sea in the 1960s, the gas holders continued to be used to store natural gas.

 During the Second World War, the Luftwaffe began The Blitz on 7 September 1940.
 Cambridge Heath was in "Target Area A" along with the rest of the East End of London.

 The Hare public house opened before 1900.
-An ex-Truman establishment, it is now a free house.
+An ex-Truman's Brewery tied house, it is now a free house.
 The Hare was described as the epitome of a 'good, honest pub' by the Evening Standard and listed as one of the best 50 in London in 2019.